Happy birthday Chico

 Beating the Gunners

 1965 - Peter Thompson, Ian St. John, ex-Gunner Geoff Strong and Roger Hunt all netted as we beat Arsenal 4-2 at Anfield.
-John Radford bagged one of his seven goals against the reds, with Tommy Baldwin scoring one of his three past us.
+John Radford bagged the first of his seven goals against the reds, with Tommy Baldwin also scoring.